Identify 10 Learning Principles

 We are all learners.

-Now that you have adopted a stance that encourages learning, you're almost ready to define your personal learning strategy, your first step towards becoming an autonomous learner.
+Now that you have adopted an attitude that encourages learning, you're almost ready to define your personal learning strategy, your first step towards becoming an autonomous learner.
 But first, let's check your understanding of what we've learned so far.